 Today we're looking at two small business juggernauts, Zoho and Freshworks.
 Both provide a suite of core features for every business.
-Zoho is $310 billion company that has built pretty much every small business product under the sun.
+Zoho is $310 million company that has built pretty much every small business product under the sun.
 Freshworks has a similar kind of platform but with objectively better design and UI.
 Both companies are even down the road from one another in Chennai, India.

 In this week's teardown, Peter and I take a look at the data and dig into how these two companies are clashed in a battle by offering a strikingly similar platform.
 Can Zoho win out over Freshworks' slick design and premium pricing, or will Freshworks' newer feel get them the victory?
 Let's find out.